kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-setup.md

 the shell, you invoke a command of the following form:

 {% highlight bash %}
-express shell \
+express.py shell \
-    [--libjars <list of JAR files, separated by colon>] \
+    [--libjars=<list of JAR files, separated by colon>] \
-    [--hdfs]
+    [--mode=local|hdfs]
 {% endhighlight %}

-If the `--hdfs` option is specified, the shell will run jobs using Scalding's Hadoop mode.
+If the mode flag is set to 'hdfs', `mode=hdfs`, the shell will run jobs using Scalding's Hadoop mode.
 For normal usage against a hadoop cluster, this option should be used.

-If the `--libjars` option is specified, the jar files specified will be placed on the classpath.
+If the `-libjars` flag is nonempty, the jar files specified will be placed on the classpath.
 This is helpful if you are using external libraries or have compiled avro classes.

 To execute multi-line statements in the shell, use paste mode.
 This can be used to execute existing